Gaza ceasefire won’t last without political process, warn analysts

 However, he still appears wary of moving ahead with the ceasefire for fear of his political survival.

 On Thursday, Netanyahu said he was “postponing” a cabinet meeting required to approve the ceasefire and blamed Hamas for backtracking on the terms of the deal.
-That meeting is now expected to be held on Friday.
+The security cabinet finally approved the deal on Friday.

 Mediators have said that Hamas has already accepted the proposal, as it has done on several occasions since May.